robusta-dev/robusta/docs/index.rst

 50+ builtin actions to:

 1. Manually troubleshoot errors (debug pods, run profilers, etc)
-2. Add context to alerts with AlertManager webhooks
+2. Enrich alerts with extra context
-3. Remediate alerts by clicking a single button in Slack
+3. Remediate alerts with one click
 4. Track Kubernetes changes and errors

 Robusta is configured in YAML and extended in Python.